 In the Caribbean the Spanish had already picked up many of the techniques they would need to conquer the indigenous peoples.
 One of their tactics was to seek a meeting (“parley”) with an indigenous community and then seize its chief (cacique).
 Then, using this to demoralize and disorganize his people, they could often take control of the community with comparative ease.

-It also soon became apparent that some indigenous groups were prepared to be allies of the Spaniards against hostile neighbours (or, when it came to Mexico and Peru, hated overlords).
-Moreover, the Spaniards’ horses, plus their steel helmets, swords and lances, gave them significant military advantages over the Stone Age weaponry of the Indians.
-In their conquests of the Americas, on open ground two or three hundred mounted Spaniards could sometimes defeat armies of many thousands.
+It also soon became apparent that some indigenous groups were prepared to be allies of the Spaniards against hostile neighbors (or, when it came to Aztecs in Mexico and Incas in Peru, hated overlords).
+Moreover, the Spaniards’ horses, plus their steel helmets, swords and lances, gave them significant military advantages over the Stone Age weaponry of the Indigenous peoples.
+In their conquests of the Americas, on open ground, two or three hundred mounted Spaniards could sometimes defeat armies of many thousands.

 Although Spanish expeditions were undertaken under the auspices of the crown, they were planned, organized, financed and manned locally.
 The leaders were high-status local Spaniards, encomienda-holders who contributed most resources to the expedition.
 The ordinary members were men without encomiendas, hoping to acquire them as a result of conquest; they were often recent arrivals from Spain.